mynameissajil-pixel/retail_sales_analysis_sql_project/README.md

 GROUP BY CATEGORY;
 ```

-4)Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category.
+4) Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category.

 ```sql
 SELECT ROUND(AVG(AGE),2)